 The mission of the Department is consistent with that of the University.
-Programs of the Visual, Performing, and Communications operate in the three fold function of teaching, creative research and service to the public.
-Objectives focus on the development and implementation of comprehensive programs.
-These objectives include the preparation of musical and visual artists, art and music teachers, media and performance professionals as well as graphic designers, who are knowledgeable about the music and communications industry.
+Visual, Music (Performing), and Communication programs operate three-fold function of teaching, creative research and service to the public.
+Objectives focus on the development and implementation of comprehensive programs which include the preparation of musical and visual artists, art and music teachers, media and performance professionals as well as graphic designers, who are knowledgeable about music and communications industry.
 Further, the department offers unique and challenging opportunities for creative research, exhibits and performances to an assembly of faculty, students, and the general public.